nicholedobbin/AverageNums_ControlStructures/README.md

 # **Get Average of Numbers with While Loops**

 ## **Description**
-This program uses while loops to repeatedly prompts the user to enter any number, stores the inputted numbers in an array, and stops prompting when the user enters '-1'.
+This program uses while loops to repeatedly prompt the user to enter any number, store the inputted numbers in an array, and stop prompting when the user enters '-1'.
 It outputs the average of these numbers (excluding -1) to the console and as an alert.
 <br>
 <br>